indhio/indhio/README.md

 ## Who am I

-Developing web, softwares and mobile applications is a passion that started in me when I was 15 years old.
+Software Development Applications is a passion that started in me when I was 15 years old.
 A promising professional career was birthed as I was playing around with a hobby, creating HTML pages and implementing simple javascript functions.
 Now, I’ve been in one of the most sought after professional careers in the technology world for 20 years.

  - 💻  Software Engineer
  - ⌨️  Full Steak Developer